Skip to main content

 There are two ways you can start a new Thread:

-• Click the plus symbol button in the top left corner of the screen
+• Click the '+ New Thread' button in the top left corner of the screen

 • Use the keyboard shortcut: Ctrl + K (Windows) or Command + K (Mac)